UNREPORTED UPRISINGS

 2018 marked the seventy year anniversary of Windrush Generation pioneers arriving in the UK, which led to the birth of the National Health Service, in 1948.
 Pioneers of the Windrush Generation were and continue to be the bloodline and backbone of our NHS.
+The NHS commissioned a series of photographic portraits and oral histories, months before the Windrush Scandal hit the headlines.

 west indies to west midlands (2013 - 2015)